SQL

 How to Create a SQL Database

-The process to create a SQL database can be as easy as installing it on a system.
+The process of creating a SQL database can be as easy as installing it on a system.
 Vendors such as Actian and Microsoft provide installers for Windows and Linux that create a sample database with demo data, making it easy to verify the install and test client connectivity.
 Some installers create a running instance that accepts a CREATE DATABASE command to define database schema.

 Once you have a basic on-premise or cloud-based database instance running, you can create objects such as tables, indexes and views using SQL statements, including CREATE TABLE, CREATE VIEW, and CREATE INDEX.
 Most database systems support role-based security, which means you can create named permissions groups such as Database Administrator, Application Admin and App User.
 These named permissions can include statements such as GRANT DELETE ON TABLE-A, which allows records to be deleted from TABLE-A. Permissions can be removed using the REVOKE statement.
 Next, the DBA would create users or groups of users and grant them privileges to access database objects.